Office of Academic and Student Affairs

 Phase Two – Non-Cognitive Evaluation

 The second phase of the assessment process is a non-academic evaluation by the Admissions Advisory Committee.
-Each application is read by a minimum of 3 members of the Committee who have not seen the Phase One information.
+Each application is read by members of the Committee who have not seen the Phase One information.
 Committee members reading applications evaluate the Veterinary Medical College Application Service (VMCAS) application and the additional Illinois questions embedded in the VMCAS application.
 The non-academic score is determined by the following factors:

-- VMCAS personal essays
+- VMCAS personal essay

 - Veterinary-related experience